Israeli Startup Xpand Raises $6M to Launch Autonomous Retail Stores Worldwide

 Xpand develops modular "store-in-a-box" units that integrate robotics, computer vision, and real-time inventory management.
 These unmanned plug-and-play stores are designed to operate 24/7 without staff, giving retailers a fast, flexible way to grow their footprint and provide a seamless, personalized shopping experience.

-Founded in 2021 under the name 1MRobotics, the company was rebranded as Xpand to reflect its shift from research and development to commercial deployment.
+Founded in 2021 by Eyal Yair and Roee Tuval under the name 1MRobotics, the company was rebranded as Xpand to reflect its shift from research and development to commercial deployment.
 The new capital will accelerate store rollouts across Europe and North America and fund the expansion of the company's sales, marketing, and technology teams.

 Xpand is led by a team of seasoned operators and entrepreneurs with deep roots in retail, logistics, and enterprise technology.
 Bar-El previously co-founded Trax Retail, a global retail AI unicorn.
 Other senior team members bring experience from leading companies including SAP, Retalix, Bringg, and Magic Leap.